-- Pour a little vermouth into the mixing glass.
-About half to a full shot (1.5 cl) is enough, depending on how strong you want your cocktail to be.
+- Pour a little vermouth into the mixing glass, about half a shot (15 ml) is enough, depending on how strong you want your cocktail to be.
 Alternatively you can follow Noel Coward’s advice in preparing the Dry Martini with no vermouth at all and just “wave the finished concoction in the general direction of Italy”, or Winston Churchill’s which seemed to consist of taking a focused look at the closed vermouth bottle.

 - Stir the vermouth (do not shake), so that the ice is fully coated in it.
 Let it chill for a few seconds and pour most of the vermouth out of the mixing glass.
 I personally pour all of it out, relying on the vermouth-scented ice cubes for the final flavour, but you may need to experiment until you find the proportion that’s perfect for you.
 Remember that this is not a drink which blends vermouth and gin, but rather a vermouth flavoured, very cold, gin.

-- Pour the gin in, about 13 cl. of it or whichever amount is needed for the size of your glass (and, by the way, is it clean?)
+- Pour the gin in, about 60 ml. of it or whichever amount is needed for the size of your glass (and, by the way, is it clean?)

 - Again, stir the gin and ice-cubes.
 Do not shake.
 I do not care how many James Bond movies you have seen and am sorry to say that 007 not only has no idea, but is also single-handedly responsible for having introduced the appalling habit of shaking a dry martini as a “cool” thing to do.
-It’s not cool, it’s just sad; Bond’s drink has a name, a Vesper or a Bradford, different recipes.
+It’s not cool, it’s just sad; Bond’s drink has a name, a Vesper or a Bradford, with different recipes.
 Also, and aside from W. Somerset Maugham’s entirely subjective allegation that “dry martinis should always be stirred, not shaken, so that the molecules lie sensuously one on top of the other”, there is actually a scientific study on the difference between stirring and shaking a dry martini (this never fails to remind me that I should’ve paid more attention in science class, had I known then that they could be used for such noble purposes).